Tuesday, 14 April 2026

 High level sense check:

-Day 1 starts at 10:00 and you need to arrive by 16:00 to catch the 14:10 Harbour ferry to Felixstowe.
-This means an overall average speed of 10km/h with breaks included.
-Keep rolling.
+Day 1 starts at 10:00 and you need to arrive in Harwich Harbour by 16:00 to catch the 16:10 Harwich Harbour Ferry to Felixstowe.
+60km in 6 hours means an overall average speed of 10km/h with breaks included, or 10mph with 2 hours of breaks.
+Keep rolling!
+Missing the ferry means a 15-minute train ride to Manningtree and a 45-minute ride to the Premier Inn Colchester (A12).

-Day 2 starts at 10:45 with a plan to arrive at Clacton-on-Sea by 15:45 to get a snack and catch the 17:22 train back to London.
-This means an overall average speed of 10km/h with breaks included.
-Then you have time to revisit Clacton-on-Sea.
+Day 2 starts at 10:45 after disrmbarking from the Harwich Harbour Ferry with a plan to arrive at Clacton-on-Sea by 15:45 to get a snack and catch the 17:04 train back to London.
+50km in 5 hours means an overall average speed of 10km/h with breaks included.
+This provides time fir extea breaks or time to revisit Clacton-on-Sea.

-Felixstowe Premier Inn, in 2026 a room on a Sunday night was £43 though prices vary.
+Felixstowe Town Centre Premier Inn, in 2026 a room on a Sunday night was £43 though prices vary.

 Average Speed: 10mph

 Stops: Every 15 miles approximately.
-As this is designed to be a comfortable tour extra stops are possible and even encouraged though part of the schedule means getting the 16:10 foot ferry across to Felixstowe which is the last ferry of the day.
+As this is designed to be a comfortable tour extra stops are possible and even encouraged though part of the schedule means getting the 16:10 Harwich Harbour Ferry across to Felixstowe which is the last ferry of the day.

 The Day 1 Stages: